Fats Navarro: 1946–1948: Transition to bebop

+1948–1950: Tuberculosis

+He once again began touring in 1948, this time with Lionel Hampton's band.
+While on the group's tour bus on route to Chicago, Navarro fell ill and decided to return to New York.
+His illness proved to be tuberculosis, but he continued to play despite declining health.
+His continued narcotics use hastened the progression of the disease.

+Navarro toured with Jazz at the Philharmonic in early 1949.
+He appeared on two studio sessions that year: with Bud Powell for The Amazing Bud Powell, Vol. 1 in August and with tenor saxophone player Don Lanphere in September for a few sides.
+Powell's session was notable for the presence of tenor saxophone player Sonny Rollins, who was only 18 years old at the time of recording.
+The quintet, known on record as "Bud Powell's Modernists," recorded three of Powell's tunes and the jazz standard "52nd Street Theme" written by Thelonious Monk.

+The Lanphere date proved one of the few times Navarro would record with pianist Al Haig and drummer Max Roach.
+Navarro performed on live recordings twice at Birdland prior to his death, but the dates of those performances are disputed; what is certain is that both were recorded in 1950, and that they included Parker and Miles Davis respectively.
+One of them was released as the album One Night in Birdland and starred Charlie Parker on alto saxophone and Powell on piano.

 Death

+Navarro, nicknamed "Fat Girl" due to his weight and high speaking voice, developed a heroin addiction, tuberculosis, and a weight problem.
+These afflictions led to a slow decline in health.
+Navarro was hospitalized on July 1, 1950, and he died five days later on July 7 at the age of 26.
+His last performance was with Charlie Parker at Birdland.

-Navarro died of tuberculosis and heroin addiction in New York City on July 6, 1950, and was survived by wife Rena (née Clark, 1927–1975) and his daughter Linda (1949–2014).
+Navarro died of tuberculosis in New York City on July 6, 1950, and was survived by wife Rena (née Clark, 1927–1975) and his daughter Linda (1949–2014).
 He was buried in an unmarked grave, number 414, at the Rose Hill Cemetery in Linden, New Jersey.

+Legacy

 In 1982, Navarro was inducted into the DownBeat Hall of Fame.

 In September 2002, friends and family members dedicated a headstone for Fats Navarro's grave.
 The event of dedication was sponsored by the Jazz Alliance International while the day of it was proclaimed as Fats Navarro Day by the mayor of Linden.

 During the ceremony, Linden High School Choir performed "Amazing Grace", while trumpeter Jon Faddis played Navarro's "Nostalgia".
 The night of the same day, 14 trumpeters joined a stellar rhythm section to honor the Navarro songbook at the Jazz Standard in Manhattan.
 Faddis, who assembled the section under musical direction from Don Sickler, was accompanied by drummer Billy Drummond, bassist Peter Washington, and pianist James Williams.